 The sooner that a cystocele or rectocele is treated, the better the outcome.
 If you suspect you have this condition, contact your doctor.

-The walls between the vagina and bladder or rectum can be damaged by one or more of the following factors:
+The walls between the vagina and bladder or rectum can be damaged by:

 Postmenopausal women are at increased risk.